pvcraven/arcade_book/source/chapters/07_expressions/expressions.rst

     mpg = miles_driven / gallons_used
     print(mpg)

+Good variable names make code easier to understand, easier to code, and easier to find errors.

 How to Create Expressions
 -------------------------

+Great!
+We are part-way there.
+To manipulate data with a computer, we use **expressions**.
+An expression is simply a mathematical equation, although we aren't limited to numbers.

 Using Operators in Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Great!
-We are part-way there.
-To really be powerful, variables need to be used with **expressions**.
-An expression is simply a mathematical equation like what you've used in math before.
+Expressions use **operators**.
+That's just a fancy word for symbols like addition (``+``) and subtraction(``-``).
 Here's an example:

 .. code-block:: python